jarecoo/practice/notes.md

 - “So long as we’re talking, there’s no room to listen.
 So long as the mind is busy, there’s no room for quiet.
 So be still once in a while, for both you and for those around you.
 It doesn’t matter if this is our internal world or our external world, when we sit to meditate we’re not actively trying to add more thoughts to our inner dialogue, we’re witnessing the mind, letting go of those thoughts, providing, creating a space in which we can listen to the mind.
 In the same way outwardly, when we’re with another person, if we can choose to listen, then we create a space in which that person feels understood, in which they feel heard.
 And as a result, not only to we have a greater peace of mind ourselves, but we tend to experience much happier relationships in our life.” -Headspace, Everyday Headspace, “Stillness,” Tues.
 Oct.
 23, 2018
 - Attachment is the root of suffering.
 - “Mindfulness is not a state of thoughtlessness.
 It is the non-judgmental awareness of all that arises in consciousness.” https://www.reddit.com/r/Meditation/comments/a83e45/a_recent_leap_in_understanding/?st=JPX8XMEH&sh=761f62ab
+- “Lead me on, O Zeus, and thou Destiny, To that goal long ago to me assigned. i’ll follow readily but if my will prove weak; Wretched as I am, I must follow still.
+Fate guides the willing, but drags the the unwilling” Cleanthes

 ### Slow Down
 - Slow is smooth.
 Smooth is fast.